Hormonal chin acne

 What causes acne on your chin?

 Acne, otherwise known as acne vulgaris, occurs on the chin when an imbalance of sex hormones triggers excessive oil production.
-This then creates an environment where dead skin cells become trapped in your oil glands causing clogged pores.
+This creates an environment where dead skin cells become trapped in your oil glands, causing clogged pores.

 What Do Pimples on Chin and Jawline Mean?

 Chin breakouts are indicative of a hormonal imbalance.
-And so the way to treat hormonal acne is to get to the bottom of what hormones are out of balance.
+So, the way to treat chin acne is to get to the bottom of what hormones are out of balance.

 Hormonal acne breakouts on the chin and jawline occur when male hormones like testosterone overstimulate oil glands and cause excess sebum production.

-This allows dead skin cells and dirt to become trapped in the skin pore and creates the perfect environment for acne-causing bacteria to thrive and infect the clogged pores.
+This allows dead skin cells and dirt to become trapped in the skin pores and creates the perfect environment for acne-causing bacteria to thrive and infect the clogged pores.

-But the best way to treat acne on the chin and jaw is not to eradicate the bacteria or unclog the pores as is the case in the conventional approach.
+However, the best way to treat acne on the chin and jaw is not to eradicate the bacteria or unclog the pores, as is the case with the conventional approach.

-Doctors, like a board certified dermatologist, and skin therapists go for oral antibiotics, birth control pills, Accutane and topical treatments like benzoyl peroxide, salicylic acid or chemical peels.
+Doctors, such as a board-certified dermatologist and skin therapists, prescribe oral antibiotics, birth control pills, Accutane, and topical treatments like benzoyl peroxide, salicylic acid, or chemical peels.

 However, these don’t provide a permanent solution because they don’t address the root cause of chin acne (hormone imbalance).